updated

 ---------------

-We are training to become sociocratic facilitator and trainers.
-This is a useful skill you would pick up by having meetings with us.
+We are both facilitators in sociocracy (or dynamic governance) and Marta is training to becoming a trainer.
+This is a useful skill to organize I'm groups with a common aim you would pick up by having meetings with us.

 • Projects involving children